 Some Veterans may also be eligible for Burial Allowances.
 Cremated remains are buried or inurned in national cemeteries in the same manner and with the same honors as casketed remains.

 You should advise your family of your wishes and where your discharge papers are kept.
 These papers are very important in establishing your eligibility.
+Upon request, VA will make eligibility determinations for burial in a VA national cemetery in advance of need.
 At the time of need your family would contact a funeral home who will assist them with making burial arrangements at the national cemetery.
 You may wish to make pre-need arrangements with a funeral home.
-To schedule a burial: Fax all discharge documentation to the National Cemetery Scheduling Office at 1-866-900-6417 and follow-up with a phone call to 1-800-535-1117.

 You can contact the National Archives* to obtain a copy of your discharge papers.